taraokelly/Problem-Sheet-MNIST-Reader/README.md

 Please them in a single repository on [GitHub](https://github.com/), complete with a README.
 The files are in a bespoke format, as described on the [website](http://yann.lecun.com/exdb/mnist/).

+_Please note: the files containing the [MNIST](http://yann.lecun.com/exdb/mnist/) data are to be placed in a folder in the main directory called "data" and the file names are not to be changed._**

 ## 1. Read the data files
 Download the image and label files.
 Have Python decompress and read them byte by byte into appropriate data structures in memory.